Dr Daniel Mulino was elected as the Member for Fraser in the Australian Parliament at the 2019 Federal Election.

-Dr Daniel Mulino, Labor’s Member-elect for Fraser, is an economist with a PhD from Yale University.
+Daniel is an economist by training, with a PhD from Yale University.
 He has lectured at Monash University and worked at both the World Bank and the United States Federal Reserve.

-Most recently, Daniel served the Victorian community as a member of the Victorian Parliament.
-He was Parliamentary Secretary to the Treasurer between 2014 and the 2018 state election.
+Before entering the Australian Parliament, Daniel served the Victorian community as a member of the Victorian Parliament.
+He was Parliamentary Secretary to the Treasurer between 2014 and the 2018.

 He also helped deliver major new infrastructure projects across Fraser including the removal of level crossings, redevelopment of Sunshine Hospital and construction of the Joan Kirner Women’s and Children’s Hospital.

-Daniel will draw on his expertise and experience to promote economic development, fairness and to deliver the improved infrastructure and new local jobs that Fraser needs.
+Daniel is a strong and experienced voice for Fraser in Canberra.
+He will draw on his expertise and experience to promote economic development, fairness and to deliver the improved infrastructure and new local jobs that Fraser needs.